 Based (at least in part) on the (un)availability of Radio City Music Hall in New York City in April, the 2014 NFL Draft will be held a few weeks later than usual (May 8-10) this year.|

-From now until May 8th, I will make weekly updates to this mock and include additional rounds as we get closer.
-Ultimately, the goal will be a full seven-round mock draft.
+From now until May 8th, I will make (at least) weekly updates to this mock and include additional rounds as we get closer.
+Ultimately, the goal will be to make this a full seven-round mock draft.

 Follow me on Twitter (@EDSFootball) to keep track of my mock (and all other site) updates.

-1. Houston Texans (draft history): Blake Bortles, QB, Central Florida
+1. Houston Texans (draft history): Jadeveon Clowney, DE, South Carolina

-Possessing much more talent than last year's record suggests, the Texans were a popular pick to win the division and possibly get to (or even win) the Super Bowl.
-Instead, the Texans closed the season with a franchise-record 14-game losing streak, fired their head coach and benched starting quarterback Matt Schaub, who was traded to the Raiders this offseason.
+Possessing much more talent than last year's record suggests, the Texans were a popular pick to win the division and possibly get to (or even win) Super Bowl XLVIII.
+Instead, the Texans closed the season with a franchise-worst 14-game losing streak, fired their head coach and benched starting quarterback Matt Schaub, who was traded to the Raiders this offseason.